sdboyer/sdboyer.io/content/vgo/intro.md

 ## MVS: A Category Error

-The above features are mostly excellent, and i'm sure Go developers are excited to get at them.
+The above features are mostly excellent, and I'm sure Go developers are excited to get at them.
 Unfortunately, those features are all wrapped around MVS, which is an algorithm for solving a math problem, not a community problem.

 But let's start at the basics.
 If there are two algorithms that satisfy the same requirements, and only one is NP-complete, you pick the other one.
 That's axiomatic.
 Moreover, if you have only an NP-complete algorithm for a particular problem, finding a less complex alternative that does the same job is an electrifying discovery.
 When such an alternative algorithm is proposed, however, the inevitable question to be answered is whether it _actually does_ meet the original requirements.